 Second, I ask real users to run through the prototypes before we implement, so that we can catch problems.

 Third, I actively participate in our design reviews so that I can learn about gaps in my product decisions, and so I can incorporate these learnings into future decisions.

 Notice how when I speak about my area of improvement, I’m not picking something that’s trivial such as “I work too much” or “I’m bad at work-life balance.”
 I’m selecting an area that I actually would like to improve in, where it actively provides business impact.

-Also note that I have a thoughtful game plan for how to cover for my weakness, and how to grow there.
+Also note that I have a thoughtful game plan for how to cover my weakness, and how to grow there.